sandraols/battlesnake-ts-starter/README.md

 # Instructions

 1. Clone this repo.
-2. Install Heroku CLI and create a Heroku account.
+2. Install Heroku CLI (might requiere a XCode and MacOS update on Mac) and create a Heroku account.
 3. Run `heroku login`.
 4. Remove the git directory in this repo `rm -rf .git`.
 5. Initialize a fresh git repo `git init`.